U.S. Route 30 in Ohio: Canton to West Virginia

 US 30 has a four-way stop at an intersection with SR 9 and SR 644, in Kensington.
-SR 9 and US 30 head northeast concurrent heading towards Hanoverton.
+SR 9 and US 30 head northeast concurrently, heading toward Hanoverton.
 In Hanoverton SR 9 turns due north and US 30 continues northeasterly, before turning easterly.
 US 30 enters Lisbon over Little Beaver Creek and is signed as Lincoln Way passing through residential properties.
-As the highway enters downtown the properties become more commercial in type.
+As the highway enters downtown, the properties become more commercial in type.
 In downtown, US 30 has a traffic signal at SR 45/SR 164/SR 154.
-This intersection is the southern terminus for SR 517 and the western terminus for SE 154.
+This intersection is the southern terminus for SR 517 and the western terminus for SR 154.
 SR 45/SR 154 continues east concurrent with US 30.
 The concurrency passes through a few more blocks of commercial properties, before entering residential properties.
-The concurrency with SR 154 ends, when US 30 and SR 45 turn southeasterly and SR 154 continues east towards Elkton and SR 11.
+The concurrency with SR 154 ends, when US 30 and SR 45 turn southeasterly and SR 154 continues east toward Elkton and SR 11.
 The highway leaves Lisbon and passes through woodland as a two-lane highway.
-At West Point, US 30 turns easterly and SR 45 continues towards the south, just before an interchange with SR 11.
+At West Point, US 30 turns easterly, and SR 45 continues toward the south, just before an interchange with SR 11.

-US 30 enters SR 11 and the concurrency heads towards the southeast, as a four-lane divided highway with limited access, passing through woodland.
-The route has an interchange at SR 7, this is the northern end of the SR 7 concurrency.
+US 30 enters SR 11 and the concurrency heads toward the southeast, as a four-lane divided highway with limited access, passing through woodland.
+The route has an interchange at SR 7, which is the northern end of the SR 7 concurrency.
 The highway enters East Liverpool and has an interchange with SR 7 and SR 39.
 This interchange is the southern terminus of the SR 7 concurrency and the western end of the SR 39 concurrency.
-The road curves towards the east and parallels the Ohio River and Norfolk Southern railroad tracks.
-The highway curves towards the northeast and has an interchange with SR 39, the eastern end of the concurrency with that state route.
-US 30 and SR 11 curve towards the southeast and cross over the railroad tracks, before crossing the Ohio River on the Jennings Randolph Bridge and into West Virginia; SR 11 ends at the state line.
+The road curves toward the east and parallels the Ohio River and Norfolk Southern Railway tracks.
+The highway curves toward the northeast and has an interchange with SR 39, the eastern end of the concurrency with that state route.
+US 30 and SR 11 curve toward the southeast and cross over the railroad tracks, before crossing the Ohio River on the Jennings Randolph Bridge and into West Virginia; SR 11 ends at the state line.